 - Full Review

-For most regular gym goers, athletes, Crossfitters, and anyone else who’s made a healthy habit of going to the gym, one of the biggest problems while traveling is getting in a good resistance training workout with an inadequate gym or no gym at all.
-A good suspension trainer takes care of upper body resistance exercise, but when it comes to lower body, how can you do deadlifts and squats while traveling and with resistance but without carrying hundreds of pounds of weights, or signing up for an overly priced gym in every city you visit?
+For most gym-goers, athletes, Crossfitters, and anyone else who’s made a healthy habit of going to the gym, the biggest problem while traveling is how to get in a good resistance training workout with an inadequate gym or no gym at all.
+A good suspension trainer (like the Pocket Monkii or this DIY gymnastics rings suspension trainer) takes care of upper body resistance exercises you need, but when it comes to lower body, how can you do deadlifts and squats while traveling and with resistance but without carrying hundreds of pounds of weights, or signing up for an overly priced gym in every city you visit?

 The answer is mini band exercises, done with a pair of short resistance bands, like the Rogue Fitness Shorty Monster Bands, and a little ingenuity.